Uniqueness criterion of weak solutions for the 3D Navier-Stokes equations: Uniqueness criterion for weak solutions

-We recall that a Leray weak solution of the Navier-Stokes equations is a solution which is bounded and weakly continuous in the space of periodic divergence-free $L^{2}$ functions, whose gradient is square-integrable in space and time and which satisfies the energy inequality.
-The proof of the following theorem is given in \cite{8, 11}.
+We recall that a Leray weak solution of the Navier-Stokes equations is a bounded solution and weakly continuous from $\left[ 0,T\right] $ into $H$, whose gradient is square-integrable in space and time and that satisfies the energy inequality.
+The proof of the following theorem is given in \cite[Theorem 3.1 P21]{10} and \cite[Theorem (Leray) P71]{2}.